MM, Michigan State University

 As an orchestral musician, Mr. Thorne performs frequently with the Chicago Philharmonic as principal flutist.
 He is also a substitute flutist with the Chicago Symphony Orchestra.
 As a chamber musician, Mr. Thorne has performed with the Bach Week Festival in Chicago, the Chicago Wind Quintet, the Civitas Ensemble, Da Camera of Houston, Dempster Street Pro Musica, the Florida Wind Quintet, the Greenbriar Consortium (organized by Houston Symphony members), MusicNOW (the contemporary music series of the Chicago Symphony Orchestra), the Texas Music Festival, and the Winter Chamber Music Festival at Pick-Staiger Concert Hall on the Northwestern campus.
 He has been a frequent recitalist in the Houston area, performing with Scott Holshouser, Principal Keyboardist of the Houston Symphony.
 They have performed recitals at Rice University’s Duncan Recital Hall, the University of Houston’s Moore’s Opera House, and as part of the chamber music series at Christ Church Cathedral in downtown Houston.

-Professor Thorne has given master classes for the ARIA International Summer Academy, Austin Flute Club, Boston Flute Academy, Boston University, Greater Indianapolis Flute Club, Houston Flute Club, Manhattan School of Music, New England Conservatory, Oberlin Conservatory of Music, Rice University, The Royal Conservatory’s Glenn Gould School of Music in Toronto, Texas A&M University in Commerce, Texas Flute Festival, The University of Texas at Austin, University of Utah, and the Wisconsin Flute Festival.
-He has also served on juries for The National Flute Association’s Young Artist Competition, the Donna Marie Haire Young Artist Competition, the Houston Flute Club’s Byron Hester Competition, and the Myrna Brown Artist Competition, and this year he will be a judge for the Fischoff National Chamber Music Competition.
+Thorne has given master classes and recitals for the ARIA International Summer Academy, Austin Flute Club, Boston Flute Academy, Boston University, Dana Flute Festival, Greater Indianapolis Flute Club, Houston Flute Club, Manhattan School of Music, New England Conservatory, Oberlin Conservatory of Music, Rice University, The Royal Conservatory’s Glenn Gould School of Music in Toronto, Texas A&M University in Commerce, Texas Flute Festival, The University of Texas at Austin, University of Utah, and the Wisconsin Flute Festival.
+He has also served on juries for the National Flute Association’s Young Artist Competition, the Donna Marie Haire Young Artist Competition, the Houston Flute Club’s Byron Hester Competition, and the Myrna Brown Artist Competition, and this year he will be a judge for the Fischoff National Chamber Music Competition.